 Adding logos and watermarks

-You can use our overlays and text to create your own logo (if you don’t have one already).
+You can use our graphics and text to create your own logo (if you don’t have one already).
 And once you have a logo, it’s super easy to create your own watermark with the logo.
 Create your logo in the PicMonkey editor, file it into your shared space so your co-creators can access it, too, and start using it in social media templates or anywhere else you present your brand.
 Place your watermark on images to assert your brand ownership.

 For example, if you want to make a postcard, you can go into the Print sizes category and select the Blank 7 x 5 in template.
 Right-click to replace the image with your own.
 To add your watermark, go into Graphics and click the drop-down arrow next to Add your own, select your image from Hub.

 Adjust the fade and voilà!
 You have a sweet looking branded post.
 The best part is, you can add it to Hub and just keep swapping in new pictures.